Attendance Policy and Procedure

 • Pupils taken ill during the academy day

-• If a pupil must attend a medical appointment during the academy day, they must be collected from the academy office by the parent/carer or another authorised adult and signed out at the school Reception.
-No pupil will be allowed to leave the academy site without parent/carer confirmation.
+• If a pupil must attend a medical appointment during the school day, they must be collected from the school office by the parent/carer or another authorised adult.
+No pupil will be allowed to leave the school site without parent/carer confirmation.

 • Advance notice is required for medical or dental appointments, unless it is an emergency appointment.
-Parents/carers should also provide the academy with sight of, or a copy of, the appointment card or letter.
+Parents/carers should also provide the academy with sight of, or a copy of, the appointment card, letter or confirmation text message.

 • The academy acknowledges the multi-faith nature of the academy community and recognises that religious festivals sometimes fall outside of academy holidays or weekends.

-• In accordance with the law, the academy will authorise one day’s absence for a day exclusively set apart for religious observance by the religious body to which the parent/carer belongs – this will be marked with the R In line with the DfE Working together to improve school attendance guidance , if necessary, the academy will seek advice from the parent/carer’s religious body, about whether it has set the day apart for religious observance.
+• In accordance with the law, the academy will authorise one day’s absence for a day exclusively set apart for religious observance by the religious body to which the parent/carer belongs – this will be marked with the R In line with the DfE’s Working together to improve school attendance guidance, if necessary, the academy will seek advice from the parent/carer’s religious body, about whether it has set the day apart for religious observance.

 • Parents/carers should notify the academy in advance that their child will be absent for religious observance, so that the academy knows whether to expect the pupil into school or not.